holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Run analysis

-The calibration result favors the existing FedAvgM path.
+The calibration result favors the existing FedAvgM path with the original `moderate_cnn` architecture.
 The first LR sweep suggests the best region is below `server_lr=2.0` at fixed `server_momentum=0.4`, and the first momentum probe improved further by lowering momentum to `0.2`.
 Two consecutive same-budget momentum batches failed to improve after that point, and the literature candidates did not improve.
 FedLC came close but did not justify a new client loss path.
 FedAdam is currently unsafe or ineffective at tested settings.
-Exact local-step training regressed.
+Exact local-step training and registered architecture variants regressed.
 The shared-memory validation crash at candidate width 4 is a resource-contention signal, so subsequent batches should use `PARALLEL_CANDIDATES=2`.
 Parallel run launches should also set unique pycache prefixes to avoid validator races.

 ## Contract check